yysun/apprun-websockets-sqlite/README.md

 ![](architecture-new.png)

 * The front-end app is AppRun event-driven without REST API calls.
-In fact it has not even network calls.
+In fact, it has not even network calls.

-* The back-end app is also AppRun event driven without REST API endpoints.
+* The back-end app is also AppRun event-driven without REST API endpoints.

 ## DEMO